bryborge/dockerize-nextcloud/README.md

 you should now be running Nextcloud inside a container behind your [Traefik reverse proxy](https://github.com/sonofborge/dockerize-traefik).

+## After Installation

+1. You have to create a new user, and in order to do that, you need to explicitly tell Nextcloud how to access the mariadb database.
+    You can find the IP address with the following command:

+    ```sh
+    docker inspect nextcloud-mariadb
+    ```

 ## Troubleshooting

 Trying to get your iOS device to connect to the server,